folio-org/mod-data-export/README.md

 Each tenant will have its own bucket created by the system with the name in the following format:`$tenantId-export-$randomUUID`

+There are plans to have hosting agnostic implementation available in 2020 Q2.

 ## Compiling

 ```